gcandiotto/Dynamics_of_Vibrational_Coupled_Intersystem_Crossing/README.md

 # Inputs and Molecular structure for *Dynamics of Vibrational Coupled Intersystem Crossing in State-of-the-Art Organic Optoelectronic Materials*
 This repository contains the inputs and molecular structures used in the calculations of the project Dynamics of Vibrational Coupled Intersystem Crossing in State-of-the-Art Organic Optoelectronic Materials.

 [HSO](https://github.com/gcandiotto/Dynamics_of_Vibrational_Coupled_Intersystem_Crossing/tree/main/HSO): contains the input files for the calculation of spin-orbit coupling of the molecules in groups I, II, III, and IV.
-These geometries were taken from the Reorganization_Energy_and_Singlet_Triplet_Energies folder, following the scheme in Figure 2 of the article.
+These geometries were taken from the Reorganization_Energy_and_Singlet_Triplet_Energies folder, following the scheme in Figure 2 of the main article.

 [HSO_and_NTO_frozen_scan_Y6_and_IT4Cl](https://github.com/gcandiotto/Dynamics_of_Vibrational_Coupled_Intersystem_Crossing/tree/main/HSO_and_NTO_frozen_scan_Y6_and_IT4Cl): contains the input files for the Y6 and IT-4Cl molecules with geometries where the dihedral angle (fixed) is rotated to 90°,110°, and 140°.